ncsa/Delta_doc/docs/source/user_guide/software.rst

 Python (a recent or latest version)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you do not need all of the extra modules provided by Anaconda, use the basic python installation under the gcc module.
+If you don't need all the extra modules provided by Anaconda, use the basic python installation under the gcc module.
 You can add modules via ``pip3 install --user <modulename>``, `setup virtual environments <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_, and customize, as needed, for your workflow starting from a smaller installed base of python than Anaconda.

 .. code-block::